Norwegian Football Cup: Overview

 Before the proper rounds take place, two qualifying rounds are played in March and April.
+As of the 2025 edition, all non-reserve clubs from tiers 1 (Eliteserien), 2 (OBOS-ligaen), and 3 (PostNord-ligaen) enter in the First Round, in sharp contrast to some other countries' main cups such as the FA Cup and Coupe de France where teams enter much more gradually.
+The top 4 teams in each of the 6 areas of the Norwegian Third Division also enter in the First Round, as do an additional few teams placed 5th and possibly below in order to replace ineligible reserve teams to reach a total of 84 eligible teams.

-176 clubs from tier 4 and 5 enter the first qualifying round and 44 of these advance to the first round where they are joined by 84 teams from tiers 1, 2 and 3.
+176 clubs from tier 4, 5, and 6 enter the first qualifying round and 44 of these advance to the first round where they are joined by the above-mentioned First Round-entering teams.

 The first round of the cup are played in April, around the same time as the Eliteserien season starts.
-The first two rounds are set up by the Norwegian Football Association, and the top flight teams are usually pitted against fairly weak amateur teams, often in rural areas, on the amateur team's home pitch.
+The first two rounds are set up by the Norwegian Football Association, where the top teams are under normal circumstance drawn automatically away against fairly weak amateur teams, often from the same counties or areas as the top teams.
 Early upsets, where an amateur team knocks a professional team out of the tournament do happen occasionally.
-For example, in 2012 the Eliteserien teams Sandnes Ulf and Sogndal were knocked out in the first round by the third division (fourth tier) teams Staal Jørpeland IL and Florø SK respectively.
+For example, in 2012 the Eliteserien teams Sandnes Ulf and Sogndal were knocked out in the first round by the Norwegian Third Division (fourth tier) teams Staal Jørpeland IL and Florø SK respectively.
 Even if the amateur team loses, squaring off against a professional team may well be the highlight of their season.

-From the third round to the semi-final, matchups are drawn at random, the teams face off once, and the winner goes on to the next round.
-The final match is played at Ullevaal Stadium (national stadium) in November or December, and takes place near the end of the Norwegian football season.
+From the third round to the semi-final, matchups and hostings are drawn at random, all matchups are single matches, and the winner goes on to the next round.
+The final match is played at Ullevaal Stadium (national stadium) in November or December, and takes place near the end of the Norwegian football season, as no significant domestic competitions take place in January or February.

 The cup is very popular in Norway, and tickets for the final match are hard to get hold of, as the game usually sells out quickly.
 The supporters of the two teams playing in the final match are seated at the two short-ends of the pitch, while the more neutral supporters are seated by the long-ends.
 The match is also televised on national television.

 Schedule

-Most entrants from level 4 and all entrants from level 5 have to play to qualifying rounds to join the competition proper.
-Reserve teams of Eliteserien clubs, who are eligible to play in 2. divisjon (level 3) cannot enter.
-Depending on the number of reserve teams, the first round proper will be filled with the best clubs from level 4 until the number of teams from levels 1–4 is 84.
-Clubs from higher levels are then added in the first round, as per the table below.
 The months in which rounds are played are traditional, with exact dates subject to each year's calendar.